 Both have their benefits, and downsides, which we’ve covered in this post – Caravans vs Hybrid Campers.

 What do hybrid campers cost new?

-Imported hybrid campers start off around the $40,000 new, with fully Australian made ones starting around the $55,000, and heading upwards to around $180,000 depending on what you want to buy.
+Imported hybrid campers start off around the $40,000 new, with fully Australian made hybrid campers starting around the $55,000, and heading upwards to around $180,000 depending on what you want to buy.

-They jump significantly in pricing levels, with the imported ones at the cheapest end of the scale, some Aussie and Chinese made in the middle, and then the remaining high end Australian made ones (AOR/Complete Campsite) and then a couple of super high end (Bruder).
+They jump significantly in pricing levels, with the imported ones at the cheapest end of the scale, some Aussie and Chinese made in the middle, and then the remaining high end Australian made ones (AOR/Complete Campsite) and then a couple of super high end (Bruder Caravans).

 Who makes hybrid campers?

 There are a heap of hybrid camper trailer sellers.
 I say sellers, as not everyone who sells them makes them.

 This is important to remember; there are a lot of factories overseas making vans for several companies.
 Every day more add to the list, and here’s where we are today: